reaktoro/reaktoro/docs/sphinx/tutorials/kinetics/kineticpath-carbonates-co2.rst

 ----------------------------

-In this simulation, we consider an *aqueous phase* (to model the brine solution), a *gaseous phase* (to model the |CO2|-rich phase with water vapor), and four pure *mineral phases*: halite, calcite, magnesite, and dolomite.
-These are phases that will either exist initially during the simulation, or that could potentially appear later as the calculations proceed.
+In this simulation, we consider an *aqueous phase* (to model the brine solution), a *gaseous phase* (to model the |CO2|-rich phase with water vapour), and four pure *mineral phases*: halite, calcite, magnesite, and dolomite.
+These are the phases that will either exist initially during the simulation, or that could potentially appear later as the calculations proceed.

 .. attention::